Have you ever wondered what it means to be the “hands and feet of Jesus?’

-I love how one of my favorite quotes on prayer so eloquently shows us how to love others well and be God’s hands and feet.
+One of my favorite quotes on prayer so eloquently shows us how to love others well and be God’s hands and feet:

 “Practical prayer is harder on the soles of your shoes than on the knees of your trousers.”
 Austin O’Malley

 Prayer in action is powerfully done by serving others.